UNE D.P.T. Admissions

 - All verified applications undergo a preliminary review for minimum admissions requirements and documentation.

-- Although personal interviews are not required, qualified applicants will be invited to complete and submit a short virtual assessment via Kira Talent.
-All invitations will be sent to qualified applicants via email.
+- Although in-person interviews are not required, qualified applicants will be invited to complete and submit a short virtual assessment via Kira Talent.
+Invitations to interview will be sent to qualified applicants via email.

-- Highly qualified applicants will move on to full admission review with the PT faculty admissions committee.
+- Highly qualified applicants that complete the Kira Talent virtual assessment will move on to a full program review.

-- Admission decisions will begin being communicated in December 2021 and will continue until all seats are filled.
+- We will begin to communicate admissions decisions no later than December and will continue until all seats are filled.

 - UNE communicates all status updates, notifications, and admission decisions via email.